Random groups are not left-orderable: Random groups with large number of generators

-For fixed $d\in (0, 1)$ and $\lambda=\frac{1}{2}$ there is $n_0$ such that the conclusion of Corollary~\ref{cor_size} holds for all $n\geq n_0$.
+For fixed $d\in (0, 1)$ and $\lambda=\frac{1}{2}$ there is $n_0$ such that the conclusion of~Corollary~\ref{cor_size} holds for all $n\geq n_0$.
 For such $n$ Theorem \ref{target_thm} is now almost immediate.

-\begin{proof}[Proof of Theorem \ref{target_thm} for $n\geq n_0$] A random group $G$ at density $d$ is w.o.p.\ presented by~$\langle S| R \rangle$, where $R$ intersects the languages of all $\frac{1}{2}$-large b-automata over~$S$, so, by Proposition~\ref{simple_non_ordered_prop}, it is either trivial or non-left-orderable. \end{proof}
+\begin{proof}[Proof of Theorem \ref{target_thm} for $n\geq n_0$] A random group $G$ at density $d$ is w.o.p.\ presented by~$\langle S| R \rangle$, where $R$ intersects the languages of all $\frac{1}{2}$-large b-automata over~$S$, so, by Proposition~\ref{simple_non_ordered_prop}, it has no non-trivial left-orderable quotients. \end{proof}